joaodsmarques/PE-diagnosis-from-ecgs-Deep-Learning/README.md

 The first two models receive 12 lead ECG raw data, while the 2D network receives spectrograms.
 Each lead is composed of 4096 samples with a sampling frequency of 500Hz.

+## Dataset
+It was trained on an imbalanced dataset retrieved from the Hospital de Santa Maria database containing 1014 examples in total.
+Due to privacy policies, it is not publicly available.

 ## How to run
 There are 3 scripts, each one responsible for the training process of each network:
   - train_atten.py is the main 1D model training script correspondent to the resnet18_with_atten.py model;